massix/chaos-monkey/README.md

 | deploymentwatcher_random_distribution  | random distribution of deployments      | Histogram |
 | deploymentwatcher_last_scale           | last value used to scale the deployment | Gauge     |

+In the [Makefile](./Makefile) there is also a target `deploy-monitoring` used to deploy a very bare bone and simple monitoring stack which includes your classic Prometheus and Grafana, with no persistence enabled.
+The Grafana will be loaded with three dashboards:
+- `node-exporter-full` to have some live statistics about your locally running K8S cluster;
+- `kube-state-metrics-v2` to have some statistics about the internals of K8S, useful to monitor how the ChaosMonkey is behaving;
+- `chaos-monkey`, for which the source is available [here](./assets/grafana-dashboard.json) and exploits some of the metrics of the table above.

 ## Development
 All contributions are welcome, of course.
 Feel free to open an issue or submit a